wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/troubleshooting.md

 # Wayfair Plugin: Troubleshooting

+## Introduction
+This document is intended for users of the Wayfair plugin who are experiencing issues with it.
+If there is an issue in Plentymarkets which does not apply specifically to the Wayfair plugin, it should be reported to Plentymarkets.

+The known issues for current and past versions of the Wayfair plugin can be viewed on [the plugin's github page](https://github.com/wayfair-contribs/plentymarkets-plugin/issues).

 ## Plentymarkets logs
 The Wayfair plugin produces information in the Plentymarkets logs, which contains critical information for investigating and resolving issues.